clj-easy/graal-docs/README.md

 Workarounds:

-- Use a Java 8 version of GraalVM
+- Use a Java 8 version of GraalVM.
+- Use the `--report-unsupported-elements-at-runtime` option.
 - Patch `clojure.lang.Reflector` on the classpath with the conditional logic swapped out for non-conditional code which works on Java 11 (but not on Java 8).
 The patch can be found [here](resources/Reflector.java).